At Pilot Lite we respect your privacy and are committed to protecting your personal data..

 3. HOW IS YOUR PERSONAL DATA COLLECTED?

-- Direct interactions.
-You may give us your Identity, Contact and Financial Data by creating an account, filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Directly from you.
+You may give us information such as your Identity, Contact and Financial Data by creating an account, filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 - apply for our products or services;